jessicarush/react-notes/client_side_routing.md

 - `<MemoryRouter>` which stores its locations internally in an array.
 - `<StaticRouter>` is used to render a React Router web app in node.

+**NEW** React-router v6.4 introduced new routers to support their new data APIs:

+- `<createBrowserRouter>` - is the new recommended router for all React Router web projects.
+- `<createMemoryRouter>` - manages it's own history stack in memory, used for running React Router in any non-browser environment.
+- `<createHashRouter>` - useful if you are unable to configure your web server to direct all traffic to your React Router application.
+Instead of using normal URLs, it will use the hash (#) portion of the URL to manage the "application URL"

+This will be covered below under [React Router v6.4](#react-router-v64).

 ### Define Routes